2021 Tim Hortons Brier: CTRS ranking

 As of the 2019–20 season, where at least three out of four players remained on the same team for the 2020–21 season.

+Map of teams

 Wild card selection

 In previous years, a wild card game was played between the top two teams on the Canadian Team Ranking System standings who did not win their provincial championship; the winner of this game was usually granted the final spot in the tournament.
 However, with many provinces cancelling their provincial championships due to the ongoing COVID-19 pandemic in Canada, thus not allowing many teams to compete for a chance to play at the Brier, Curling Canada opted to include three wild card teams instead of the usual one.
 These teams directly qualified and did not participate in a play-in game.

 For selection, teams must have 3 of 4 returning players from the previous season.